Skip to content

 ) -> None:

-:param entities: List of entities to extract.
+:param entities: Entity types to extract.
+Supports two formats:

 :param model: Model to use.